This website is best viewed in

 Stem cells have the potential to repair the affected neural tissue at the molecular, structural and functional level.
 They are known to address the core of neuropathology of ASD with the help of their unique paracrine regulatory functions that are capable of regulating cell differentiation, tissue and organ repair, neurotrophic and anti‐inflammatory actions in the recipient.

-Stem Cell therapy using autologous bone marrow derived MNC's has shown significant clinical and objective radiological improvements in children with ASD.
+Cell therapy using autologous bone marrow derived MNC's has shown significant clinical and objective radiological improvements in children with ASD.
 It is simple, safe and effective treatment modality as it focuses on neurological repair.
 It gives a new life to these children and helps integrating them back into society.

-The Stem cell therapy done at NeuroGen has resulted in several remarkable improvements in various symptoms of ASD.
+The cell therapy done at NeuroGen has resulted in several remarkable improvements in various symptoms of ASD.
 Hyperactivity and engaging in stereotypical and repetitive motor mannerisms decrease significantly.
 Sensory and motor functioning improves.
 Improvements are seen in concentration and the attention span.

 Reduction in self stimulatory behavior